Indian giver

-"Indian giver" is a racial slur used to describe a person who gives a "gift" and later wants it back or who expects something of equivalent worth in return for the item.
-It is based on cultural misunderstandings that took place between the early European colonists and the Indigenous peoples of North America with whom they traded.
+"Indian giver" is a phrase used to describe a person who gives a "gift" and later wants it back or who expects something of equivalent worth in return for the item.
+It is based on cultural misunderstandings that took place between the early European colonists and the Indians of North America with whom they traded.
 Often, the Europeans viewed an exchange of items as gifts and believed that they owed nothing in return to the Indigenous people.
 On the other hand, the Indigenous people saw the exchange as a form of trade or equal exchange and so they had differing expectations of their guests.

 The phrase is used to describe a negative act or shady business dealings.

 Etymology

-The phrase originated, according to the researcher David Wilton, in a cultural misunderstanding that arose when European settlers first encountered Native Americans after the former had arrived in North America in the 15th century.
+The phrase originated, according to the researcher David Wilton, in a cultural misunderstanding that arose when European settlers first encountered Native Americans after the former had arrived in North America at the end of 15th century.
 In his 2004 book Word Myths: Debunking Linguistic Urban Legends, Wilton writes:

 To an Indian, the giving of gifts was an extension of this system of trade and a gift was expected to be reciprocated with something of equal value.
 Europeans, upon encountering this practice, misunderstood it, considering it uncouth and impolite.
 To them, trade was conducted with money and gifts were freely given with nothing expected in return.
 So this native practice got a bad reputation among the white colonists of North America and the term eventually became a playground insult.